himslm01/himslm01.github.io/VPN/wstunnel_wireguard.md

 * a [Træfik](https://traefik.io/traefik/) `ServersTransport` in the `Namespace` which configurs how [Træfik](https://traefik.io/traefik/) will connect to the `Service`
 * a [Træfik](https://traefik.io/traefik/) `IngressRoute` in the `Namespace` routing all connections to the configured host `wstunnel-wireguard.example.com` through to the [Kubernetes](https://kubernetes.io/) `Service`

-For this example I'm using a TLS certificate which is already stored in the namespace.
+For this example I'm using a TLS certificate and key which are already stored in the namespace.

 ```yaml
 ---